DanielMFernandes/CCNA_Course_Notes/Course_Notes/Switch_Interfaces.md

 Notice the Status (Layer 2) and Protocol (Layer 1) columns are showing "up/up".

-Unlike ROUTERS, SWITCHES do no DEFAULT to 'administrative down/down'(shutdown).
+Unlike ROUTERS, SWITCHES do NOT DEFAULT to 'administrative down/down'(shutdown).

 Unconnected devices will show as "down" and "down" (not connected to another device)